-Choose your preferred specialization to tailor your education to your individual interests and needs.
+Choose your preferred specialization and develop your individual study profile.

 Information Systems combines methods from computer science and business administration with the aim to solve problems of enterprises in a wholistic manner.
 You learn to analyze problems and information needs in companies.
 You can develop and deploy the suitable information systems and applications.

 Software Systems deals with the development of entire systems, taking into account systematic and economic criteria.
 You learn how to realize systems like Apps, web applications, and database management systems.